julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 -   `git clone https://github.com/Unidata/Unidata-Dockerfiles`
 -   [Download and install](https://docs.docker.com/machine/install-machine/) `docker-machine`
--   Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh` (this will take few minutes)
+-   Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh [--azure-host] [--azure-host]  [--azure-subscription-id]  [--azure-subscription-cert]  [--azure-size]` script (this will take few minutes)

+At this point you may or may not see an error message pertaining to regenerating the certificates.
+In this case you will have to:

+    docker-machine regenerate-certs <azure-host>
+    eval "$(docker-machine env <azure-host>)"

+Now you are ready to do additional set up on the new Docker host:

--   `docker-machine ssh unidata-server "bash -s" < Unidata-Dockerfiles/ams2016/unicloud-2.sh` (this will take few minutes)
+    docker-machine ssh <azure-host> "bash -s" < \
+        Unidata-Dockerfiles/ams2016/unicloud-2.sh

-At this point you are almost done.
-You just need to `docker-machine ssh` into your new
+At this point you are almost done. `ssh` into new Docker host:  `docker-machine ssh <azure-host>`.

-    docker-machine ssh unidata-server
-    # Get docker images going with this script
-    ~/git/Unidata-Dockerfiles/unicloud-3.sh

-docker-machine ssh unidata-server
-~/git/Unidata-Dockerfiles/ams2016/unicloud-3.sh
+See the section below about editing the `ldmfile.sh` to correctly handle logging.

+Run `~/git/Unidata-Dockerfiles/unicloud-3.sh`

 # Preamble<a id="orgheadline2"></a>